 Dwight is a very small village located in the state of Illinois.
 With a population of 4,000 people and just one neighborhood, Dwight is the 395th largest community in Illinois.
-Dwight has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Dwight was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Dwight, you'll notice that it is more blue-collar than most other communities in America.
-37.88% of Dwight’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dwight is a blue-collar town, with 37.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dwight is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Dwight who work in sales jobs (11.82%), food service (9.79%), and office and administrative support (8.95%).

 The percentage of adults in Dwight who are college-educated is close to the national average for all communities of 21.84%: 20.60% of the adults in Dwight have a bachelor's degree or advanced degree.